 5 Steps to Starting Your Own Direct-to-Consumer Ecommerce Business

-Once upon a time, if you wanted to sell your products to consumers, there was a lot of legwork involved.
+Once upon a time, if you wanted to sell your custom products to consumers, there was a lot of legwork involved.
 It was common to go to trade shows, pitch retailers, send out brochures, pay to be featured in catalogs – anything you could do to catch the attention of brick-and-mortar store owners.
 How times have changed.

 These days, direct-to-consumer brands account for 40% of the growth in the ecommerce sector, and that number only increases every year.
 It’s easier than ever to start a D2C business, but where to begin?